 Screen Size: 6.3 inches | Operating System: Android 9.0 Pie | Processor: Snapdragon 855 (7nm 64-bit Octa-core) | Cameras: Triple 16MP/12MP/12MP (Rear); 10MP (Front) | RAM/Storage: 8GB/256GB | Battery: 3,500 mAh

 At 6.3 inches, the Galaxy Note 10 has a slightly smaller screen than the 6.4-inch Galaxy Note 9 it replaces.
-However, the Note 10 is noticeably thinner and lighter weighing in at 5.9 ounces versus the Note 9's whopping 7.1 ounces.
+However, in our Galaxy Note 10 review we noticed that it's thinner and lighter weighing in at 5.9 ounces versus the Note 9's whopping 7.1 ounces.
 In fact, it might be one of the most compact phablets ever.

 There are some trade-offs though.
 For instance, you lose the headphone jack and microSD card slot (although the Note 10 Plus keeps the memory card slot).